grafana/agent/docs/sources/flow/getting-started/opentelemetry-to-lgtm-stack.md

 ## Grafana Mimir or Prometheus Remote Write

-[Prometheus Remote Write][] is a popular metrics transmission protocol supported by most metrics systems, including [Grafana Mimir][] and GrafanaCloud.
+[Prometheus Remote Write][] is a popular metrics transmission protocol supported by most metrics systems, including [Grafana Mimir][] and Grafana Cloud.
 To send from OTLP to Prometheus, we do a passthrough from the [otelcol.exporter.prometheus][] to the [prometheus.remote_write][] component.
 The Prometheus remote write component in Agent is a robust protocol implementation, including a Write Ahead Log for resiliency.

 ```river
 otelcol.exporter.prometheus "default" {